 Breathlessness is a subjective experience where a patient feels uncomfortably aware of their breathing.
 It’s a complex symptom involving physiological, psychological, environmental and functional factors.

-Breathlessness can be acute and present as an emergency, or it can be chronic and gradually increase in severity.
+Breathlessness can be acute and can present as an emergency, or it can be chronic and gradually increase in severity.
 It can be continuous or it can come and go.

 Breathlessness is closely linked to anxiety.
 Anxiety is an emotional response to breathlessness, but it can also make breathlessness worse.
-Treatment for breathlessness should always involve listening to and addressing the patient’s fears and concerns.

 Managing breathlessness at home

-Evidence suggests that how breathless you feel doesn’t always match up to the results of lung function tests and scans.
+Evidence suggests that how breathless you feel doesn’t always match up with the results of lung function tests and scans.
 This is because it’s not just lung function that affects how out of breath you feel.
 Breathlessness is also affected by the way you breathe, your lifestyle and how you think and feel about your breathing.